 As an Amazon associate, I may receive a commission from any qualifying purchases (at no extra cost to you).

 Now that winter is here and food can be scarce for animals, we thought it would be fun to decorate an outdoor tree with some easy DIY bird feeders for kids!
-This is something fun to do once all the holiday activities have subsided.
+This is something fun to do during the holidays but can also be saved for after the festivities have subsided.

 1. Apple Slice Bird Feeders